 At Rosehill School all staff are committed to providing high quality education for every pupil.
 We recognise that this will usually be best achieved when school staff work closely with parents/ carers, other professionals and all who are responsible for the care of the children who attend the school.
 Each profession has specific roles and responsibilities and works under different systems.
 Education is no different except that all children go to school, therefore, we often become a focal point for other professionals who may be involved in some way with individual children and, if cooperation is to be effective, it requires careful coordination and management.
 We believe cooperation is best achieved when respective tasks are clearly defined, roles and responsibilities are understood and the perceived requirements of individual professionals, pupils, parents and the school as a whole are correctly balanced.
 The main support services the school receives are:

-Please note: Our Senior Team and teachers work with parents and carers in order to establish when the involvement of a specialist is necessary.
+Our Senior Leadership Team and teachers work with parents and carers in order to establish when the involvement of a specialist is necessary.
 Staff within the school are more than happy to discuss how this involvement works as not all pupils will be immediately referred to these services.

-The OT works closely with the teaching staff to develop appropriate strategies to enable the child to optimise his/her potential when carrying out activities of daily living.
+Our staff currently work to develop appropriate strategies to enable children to optimise their potential when carrying out activities of daily living.
 In this way, the child can feel a sense of achievement and control over their environment.
-Any intervention recommended is provided through sensory diet programmes carried out by school staff, equipment recommendations and adaptations to school.
-OT at Rosehill covers the following areas;
+Any intervention recommended by an external OT is provided through sensory diet programmes carried out by school staff.